phillip-haydon/philliphaydon.com/_posts/2013-01-29-introducing-raygun-and-nancy-raygun.md

 Raygun is super easy to setup and implement into your application, in-fact it's really nothing more than creating an app, install the nuget package, and set the key, and away you go.

-There's a simple guide over <http://www.pieterg.com/2013/1/raygunio-has-launched>, so I wont bore you with the same content.
+There's a simple guide over <http://www.pieterg.com/2013/1/raygunio-has-launched>, so I won't bore you with the same content.

 ## Nancy.Raygun